CLadder: Assessing Causal Reasoning in Language Models: Composing the Dataset

 \subsection{Dataset Statistics}

-Our data-generating procedure has the potential to algorithmically generate very large amounts of questions.
+Our data-generating procedure has the potential to algorithmically generate a vast large number of questions.
 In practice, we pick a dataset size that is large enough to be representative, and at the same time not too large to be problematic given the expensive inference costs of LLMs.
-We therefore set our dataset size to be 10K.
-We report the statistics of our dataset in \cref{tab:stats}.
+We therefore set our dataset size to be 10K, and report the statistics in \cref{tab:stats}.

-The dataset roughly balanced across the query types, graph structures, stories, and ground-truth answers (as seen in \cref{fig:query}).
-Note that there are some slight adjustments such as more samples for ATE because it allows us to test various techniques, including backdoor and front door adjustments.
+The dataset roughly balance across the query types, graph structures, stories, and ground truth answers (as seen in \cref{fig:query}).
+Note that some causal queries are only compatible with a subset of the graphs, thereby resulting in a slightly lower representation of those queries (such as the NDE and NIE).
 More details on our design choices can be found in~\cref{appd:querycoverage}.